 The different parts of the collections of natural history, archaeology and works of art are invaluable.
 Objects of art and artifacts stored in the Great museum must be considered as believers.
 Prince of Wales Museum, where we got a nugget of information on how the armor Akbar the Great museum for many years without its elaborate text written on it and so I don’t know exactly what it is.

 Haji Ali Dargah

 a complex of graves and mosques on a small island in the Bay of Worli.
 Cross the street to the submerged Dargah when the tide.
-Named after a wealthy Muslim merchant who built the building in 1431, it is said that Haji Ali died on the road to Mecca and a coffin that contained his body adrift to the J of Mumbai.
+Named after a wealthy Muslim merchant who built the building in 1431, it is said that Haji Ali died on the road to Mecca, and a coffin that contained his body adrift to the J of Mumbai.
 Dargah is visited by people of all religions.

 Dabbawalas (a carrier of the TIFFN ship) Dabbawalas became famous all over the world when Prince Charles visited them and a documentary was also defended at the BBC.
-The dabbawalas are very professional because they distribute TIFF boxes in the offices around the city really has no margin of error.
-Approximately 5 000 dabbawalas distributing the box of TIFFIN 2.1 million per day.
-Many business schools have invited the Dabbawal to a presentation of their work as part of their case studies.
+The dabbawalas are very professional because they distribute TIFF boxes in offices around the city really has no margin of error.
+Approximately 5 000 dabbawalas distribute the box of TIFFIN 2.1 million per day.
+Many business schools have invited Dabbawal to a presentation of their work as part of their case studies.